 Causes of cerebral palsy

-Cerebral hypoxia is considered to be the main cause of cerebral palsy.
-Hypoxia can occur due to rapid or prolonged labor, when oxygen enters the baby's brain in very small quantities.
+The main cause of cerebral palsy is considered to be brain hypoxia.
+Hypoxia can occur due to rapid or protracted labor, when oxygen reaches the baby's brain in very small quantities.

 Symptoms of cerebral palsy

-The movements of a child diagnosed with cerebral palsy are abrupt and uncontrollable, or, conversely, sluggish, most often aimless.
+The movements of a child diagnosed with cerebral palsy are abrupt and uncontrolled or, conversely, sluggish, most often aimless.
 Cramps of the arms and legs, as well as the lower jaw, may begin when crying.

 Treatment of cerebral palsy